18 Essential Kayak Fishing Accessories

 Best Marine Kayak Anchor weighs just 3.5 lb and comes with 40 ft of rope.
 See it on Amazon

-However, an anchor can make all the difference between being windblown all over a lake or staying in the right position and staying on the fish.
+A small anchor can make all the difference between being windblown all over a lake or staying in the correct position and on the fish.

 YakGear Deluxe Anchor Trolley Kit